Lizzo, Tyler Perry & More – Hollywood Life - Up News Info

-The guestlist for Adele’s ‘One Night Only’ concert is a who’s who of A-listers.
-Tyler Perry, Lizzo, and more celebrities gathered to listen to Adele’s new music.
+The guest list for Adele’s ‘One Night Only’ concert was a who’s who of A-listers.
+Selena Gomez, Lizzo, and more celebrities got front row seats to Adele’s comeback.

-There will be more stars in the aisles of Adele‘s upcoming CBS special than there are in the skies over Los Angeles.
-Adele One Night Only sees the 33-year-old singer take the stage at L.A’s.
-Griffith Observatory, performing for a crowd that includes such A-list celebrities like Gabrielle Union, her husband Dwyane Wade, James Cordon, and James Corden, just to name a few.
-“I flew all across the country just to be here,” said Tyler Perry in Entertainment Weekly’s preview of the upcoming special.
+There were more stars in the aisles of Adele‘s CBS special than there are in the skies over Los Angeles.
+Adele One Night Only saw the 33-year-old singer take the stage at L.A’s.
+Griffith Observatory, performing for a crowd that includes such A-list celebrities like Gabrielle Union, her husband Dwyane Wade, and James Corden, just to name a few.
+“I flew all across the country just to be here,” said Tyler Perry in Entertainment Weekly’s preview special.
 The Late Late Show host also marveled over the experience.
 “What an incredible evening,” said Corden.
+But that was just the beginning

 You’re invited… pic.twitter.com/Qeqku6eBnR